bergerab/ve2/docs/introduction.md

 This can help if you have an existing project that uses arrays, but you'd like some of the functions of this library.
 You can just pass `.add(...)` an array and be on your way.

 This library does not attempt to be the most efficient 2D vector implementation in Javascript.
 However, it is fast enough for most use cases (such as physics for 60 FPS 2D games).
+This library does attempt to be correct though, there are >150 behavioral tests that verify parts of this implementation.

 <canvas id="example" width="400" height="200" style="margin: auto auto; display: block; float: right;"></canvas>
 <script>